jdhern17/coding-student-guide/homework.md

 - Aside from the first few homework assignments, the Develop folder has important starter code to support your progress in the assignment.
 - If you are in a virtual bootcamp, your starter code should be located within your modules.

-## 3. Copying Files from Develop
+## 3. Copying Starter Code into Local Repo

-- Once you have a repo cloned into your **Projects** folder, copy all the files from the Develop folder into this new repo.
+- Once you have a local version of the repo, copy all the files from the Develop folder into this new local folder.
-- Once the starter code files are copied to their destination, perform the `git add`, `git commit`, and `git push` steps.
+- Once the starter code files are copied, perform the `git add`, `git commit`, and `git push` steps.

 <br>